mikecormier/ConSplice/README.md

 Both SpliceAI and SQUIRLS are used to support alternative splicing predictions, as well as identify alternative splicing events missed by one of the tools.

+> **_NOTE:_** For now, the ConSpliceML model requires ConSplice, SpliceAI, and SQUIRLS scores as parameters to train and score the model.
+In later versions the number of features in the vector will be dynamic based on user input.

 ## ConSplice Module